Bruno-Dionne/Notepad-Plus-Plus-UDL-UDL2-User-defined-Language-for-SAS/README.md

 if you use the star  *  comments at the end of a line containing statement, it is strongly recommended to put the last semi column «;» before the star  *  with nothing in between.
 Like this  ;* , in order to help Notepad++ to do the distinction betwwen the star *  used in mathematical expression from the star *  used for comments.

 I've not find yet any other method to tell Notepad++ to deal with the « * » comments.

+For all dark background color syntax it's strongly suggested to set Notepad++ theme to "Deep Black" Go to menu "Settings" >> "Style configurator..." >> "Select theme: "  >>  "Deep Black".
+Apply this to "Language: Global Styles" and "Style: Global override".